Trekkers at EBC

 You can exchange most foreign currencies at local banks or legitimate money exchanges in Kathmandu.
 Small amounts can also be exchanged at the hotel.

 We would love to stand in an ideal world on the world’s apex (8,848m) on Mt Everest.
 Realistically, most of us cannot achieve this!
 But with strong determination, we can make it to its base!
-And being honest, getting to the Base Camp is an outstanding achievement, and the views are just awe-inspiring.
+Getting to the Base Camp is an outstanding achievement, and the views are just awe-inspiring.
 So, are you ready to challenge yourself and make the most beautiful journey of your life with us?

 Well, you should.